-- Conversion of habitat to inhospitable cheatgrass communities. - Moving around barriers to reach desired habitat is energetically taxing.
-Fecundity and fawn survival could be an issue if connectivity is not restored or maintained. - Interstate 80 is one of several highways, but the most significant that bisects the Sierra Nevada mountain range.
-Major crossing features to connect habitat on either side are absent but needed and could open the corridor to movement by many species, including sensitive mesocarnivores. - Current efforts - Projects on CDFW lands have involved noxious weed control and natural regeneration after fire. - Monitoring of deer crossing under the highway with cameras. - CDFW has used GPS collars to update the Loyalton-Truckee Deer Herd Plan. - USFS has performed revegetation and habitat restoration in key winter habitats for mule deer following wildfires across the area.
+- Projects on CDFW lands have involved noxious weed control and natural regeneration after fire. - Deer are monitored crossing under the highway with cameras. - CDFW has used GPS collars to update the Loyalton-Truckee Deer Herd Plan. - USFS has performed revegetation and habitat restoration in key winter habitats for mule deer following wildfires across the area.
 Additionaly, ~500 ac. are treated annually to control invasive plants to reduce wildfire risk and risk of vegetation type conversion to annual invasive grasses.
 Treatments include mechanical, biological (insects), hand, and herbicide treatments.
 Key riparian and meadow areas are the focus of reseeding and replanting efforts (~100 ac.).
-The Humboldt-Toiyabe National Forest is a member of a wildlife working group that focuses on opportunities to improve habitat for mule deer and other wildlife within this important deer migration corridor.
+The Humboldt-Toiyabe National Forest is a member of a wildlife working group that focuses on opportunities to improve habitat for mule deer and other wildlife within this area.

-Corridor/Winter Range - Elk
+Winter Range - Elk